pmj/virtio-net-osx/readme.md

 device in Network Preferences and changing the adapter's configuration on the host side.

-The driver detects link status changes, but communicating this to the operating system does not seem to work correctly.
+The driver detects link status changes and correctly communicates it to the operating system.
+If you untick "cable connected" in the VirtualBox GUI for the network device, the adapter's dot in the guest's Network Preferences turns red, and back to green/yellow when you tick it.

 No advanced features offered by the "hardware" are currently supported by the driver.
 This includes checksum offloading, automatic fragmentation and reassembly